Blackpig/claude-setup/new.md

 - Test commands to verify MCP servers are working
 - Checklist of information I need to provide once I start installing the stack
 - Next steps for project initialization
-- Suggestions for customizing conventions.md based on my preferences"
+- Suggestions for customizing conventions.md based on my preferences
+- Reminder to run this setup again after installing the stack to create .clignore"
 ```

 ## Quick Reference